 Tester was dumbfounded but felt pride in turning up himself as user…..Agreed?

-#3) After successful login, user clicks on back button of browser.
+#3) After successful login, user clicks on back button of the browser.
 Again, let’s see what happened…

 Tester turned to user…..Agreed?